Permafrost/Tundra/README.md

 * #### tundra.document:squeeze

-  Trims all leading and trailing whitespace from all string values, then converts empty strings to nulls, then compacts the IData document by removing all null values.
+  Trims all leading and trailing whitespace from all string values, then converts empty strings, empty IData documents, and empty lists to nulls, then compacts the IData document by removing all null values.

   * Inputs:
     * `$document` is an IData document to be squeezed.